 https://connect.mangolanguages.com/somerville/login?u=176296 - The Mango Languages database, available from the Somerville Public Library through your computer at home, has language training and practice for English for speakers of other languages (Brazilian Portuguese, Spanish, Chinese, French, Italian, Vietnamese, etc.)

-http://www.iiicenter.org/what-we-do/immigration-legal-services/ - The Irish International Immigrant Center Legal Services offers comprehensive, professional, and confidential services for non-citizens, regardless of their legal status or ability to pay.
+http://www.iiicenter.org/what-we-do/immigration-legal-services/ - The Irish International Immigrant Center Legal Services offers comprehensive, professional, and confidential services for non-citizens, regardless of their legal status or ability to pay or ethnicity or language (i.e. the Irish Immigrant Center is not just for Irish - it helps immigrants of all backgrounds).
 Help understanding immigration options and U.S. laws.

 Services in English, Spanish, French, and Haitian Creole.
 Boston area (617) 542-7654.